-I am the kind of person who always wants things to be in control.
+I like to be in control.
 Organized, clean, and under control.
-So you can imagine how being on a boat without oars was for me.
+So you can imagine how being on a boat without oars must’ve been like.
 A state of panic.
 Fear of being stuck in the wrong place.
 Fear of something going wrong.
-And I didn’t like being in a situation like that.
-Nobody likes being in a situation like that.
+Nobody likes being in such a state of mind.

 If you’ve watched The Morning Show, maybe you remember the scene where Alex says to Bradley in her dressing room, “Do you ever just not know who you are?
 Or what do you want?
 All of a sudden you just don’t feel anything?”
 “Um, some of that, yeah”, says Bradley.
 Alex expresses, “I don’t like it”.